ztlevi/dotty/README.md

 This script will install homebrew, zsh and clone this dotty repo.

-Do a global replace in this repo.
-Replace my name `Ting Zhou` and my email `ztlevi.work@gmail.com`.

 ### Youtube tutorial

 Follow my youtube channel's tutorial if you like: